 Image Source: Armenian History.

-I was thinking about my posts on the collapse of heroism in Postmodern and post-Postmodern fiction and cinema, and especially the Revolving Door of Death, in which heroes in pop culture over the past 25 odd years have been repeatedly killed off for fake thrills and then unceremoniously brought back to life.
-That cat-came-back trope was exploited by Peter Chung in the earliest appearances of his animated character, Aeon Flux, around 1991.
-At least Chung appeared to be using that trope to comment on what a nihilistic moral vacuum it is.
+I was thinking about my posts on the collapse of heroism in Postmodern and post-Postmodern fiction and cinema, especially the Revolving Door of Death, in which heroes in pop culture over the past 25 odd years have been killed off for thrills and then brought back to life.
+Peter Chung explored that cat-came-back trope with his animated character, Aeon Flux, around 1991.
+Chung used that trope to comment on its moral nihilism.

-On reflection, it seems that each age in the Great Year brings new frames for morality and different standards of heroism with as the Precession turns.
+Each age in the Great Year brings new standards of heroism as the Precession turns.

 In the Age of Aries, classical heroes were not immortal.
 Whether they were warriors or prophets, their deaths in myths and religious legends were a huge breaking point in the heroic story.

-In the Age of Pisces, the classical hero became a religious saviour and acquired transcendence and immortality.
-The message was that he could come back from the dead, but in order to do so, the human hero must become divine.
+In the Age of Pisces, the classical hero became a religious saviour through sacrifice, transcendence and immortality.
+He could come back from the dead, which made the human hero must become divine.